 Alberta Rheumatology response to COVID-19 Print Page

-MARCH 25 2020 UPDATE: For rheumatology patients at the Kaye Edmonton Clinic, ALL appointments will be completed at their scheduled date and time by TELEPHONE OR VIRTUALLY, unless your rheumatologist has specifically contacted you to still arrive in person to the clinic.
+SEPTEMBER 1 2020 UPDATE: Appointments are being completed in person or virtually at their scheduled date and time.
+Please confirm with your rheumatologist’s office for the status of your appointment.
 We will continue to evaluate this policy as we move forward and will post updates accordingly.

 As your rheumatologists, we can appreciate that there is concern among our patients surrounding the novel coronavirus COVID-19 worldwide pandemic.